applitools/example-webdriverio-javascript/README copy.md

-# Applitools Example: WebdriverIO 7 JavaScript with the Ultrafast Grid
+# Applitools Example: WebdriverIO 7 JavaScript with the Classic Runner

 This is the example project for the [WebdriverIO JavaScript tutorial](https://applitools.com/tutorials/quickstart/web/webdriverio/webdriverio-7).
 It shows how to start automating visual tests